 All you have to do is mix everything together and add it to your slow cooker to “bake” without needing to keep a watchful eye on its progress.

 Pro tip: Use parchment paper to seal in moisture and prevent the cake from burning or sticking to the edges.

 If you thought carrot cake was off-limits on keto since carrots aren’t exactly low-carb, you’re in luck.

-Since Martina grates carrots for her keto carrot cake recipe, there’s just enough to give you the flavors of traditional carrot cake without kicking you out of ketosis.
+Since this keto carrot cake recipe uses grated carrot, there’s just enough to give you the flavors of traditional carrot cake but without kicking you out of ketosis.

 #10: Keto Pumpkin Bundt Cake

-While most pumpkin spice cakes are anything but keto-friendly (looking at you, Starbucks!), this one from Keto Diet packs the same great pumpkin flavors in a moist and airy cake that’s also low-carb and keto-approved.
+While most cakes are anything but keto-friendly, this pumpkin spice bundt cake packs the same great pumpkin flavors in a low-carb, keto-approved version.

-Using real pumpkin in this recipe means you also score all the nutrition that comes with it, such as key vitamins and minerals.
+Using real pumpkin in this recipe means you also score all the nutrition that comes with the gourd, such as important vitamins and minerals[*].

 #11: Keto Nutella Cake Roll

 When you’re craving a spoonful or two of Nutella, try this keto cake roll recipe instead.